 - Adopted an Adaptation Action Area (AAA) policy to help prioritize funding for adaptation measures and infrastructure improvements in an effort to reduce vulnerabilities in areas that are threatened by sea-level rise and coastal flooding

-- Identified 16 AAAs and funding for 38 projects in the 2015 Community Investment Plan
+- Identified 17 AAAs and funding for 42 projects to date, as stated in the 2018 Community Investment Plan

 - Amended the seawall ordinance in an effort to protect properties and minimize flooding caused by breached seawalls